 DESCRIPTION WEIGHT Geologic conditions under which rubies form are highly specific and rare.
 They grow in great depths in the earth, under extreme conditions of high pressures and temperatures.
 In this harsh regime, with a fierce competition for space, crystals grow at very small sizes only, rarely exceeding a few millimetres in diameter.
-The process of cutting and polishing further reduces the size of the crystal ^{ACA}, and faceted rubies of good overall quality exceeding one carat in size are rare.
-Weighing 1.83 ct, the ruby presented here is a small specimen.
+The process of cutting and polishing further reduces the size of the crystal ACA, and faceted rubies of good overall quality exceeding one carat in size are rare.
+Weighing 1.71 ct, the ruby presented here is a small specimen.
 It can generally be stated that increasing size in ruby seems to be inevitably linked to decreasing quality.
-For this reason, large perfect rubies are unheard of.
-Large perfect rubies are unheared of SHAPE AND CUT The final shape and cut of the gemstone is the result of a highly complex decision taken by the cutter and mainly defined by the shape and the quality of the rough crystal.
-The cutter tries to find a balance between maximising the colour, brilliance and transparency, while retaining as much weight of the crystal as possible ^{ACA}.
+For this reason, large perfect rubies are unheared of.
+SHAPE AND CUT The final shape and cut of the gemstone is the result of a highly complex decision taken by the cutter and mainly defined by the shape and the quality of the rough crystal.
+The cutter tries to find a balance between maximising the colour, brilliance and transparency, while retaining as much weight of the crystal as possible ACA.
 These considerations were also applied on the present crystal.
 It was fashioned into an oval shape, using a cutting style that combines features of both the brilliant cut and the step cut.
-The dimensions of the gemstone are 7.18 mm in length, 6.16 mm in width and 4.68 mm in depth.
+The dimensions of the gemstone are 7.18 mm in length, 6.09 mm in width and 4.52 mm in depth.
 The cutting and polishing applied on this stone result in an attractive appearance of this ruby.